yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 As these are simply scripts there is no installation required other than the [prerequisites](\ref prerequisites).

-### five_tets & six_tets
+### mrc_to_tets

 five_tets & six_tets input MRC files and processes them to produce volumetric mesh files for use with FFEA.
-VTK files are also produced for mesh analysis.
+VTK files can also be produced for mesh analysis, using vtk based tools such as ParaView.

 To get started quickly, the usage message can be viewed with the following command:

-      python five_tets.py -h
+      python mrc_to_tets.py -h

 In order to run five or six_tets there are three required flags: